Initiation of mechanical failure

 Two essential results have been obtained in this work, which reshape our vision of failure initiation:

-2. With the generalized scaling law, one is left with understanding the problem of failure initiation at 0K only, which is a significant simplification.
+- With the generalized scaling law, one is left with understanding the problem of failure initiation at 0K only, which is a significant simplification.
 Failure at 0K can be treated as an instability problem.
 Indeed, since the inter-atomic force field is a multivariate infinitely derivable function of the atomic positions, 0K failure corresponds precisely to the occurrence of a negative eigenvalue of the Hessian matrix of the system (matrix of the second derivatives of the potential with respect to the atomic positions).
 The associated eigenvector describes the combined atom displacements that give rise to energy release by failure.
 In the absence of stress concentration, the eigenvectors show that atom must separate over long initiation bands, whereas with stress concentration, the eigenvectors are much more localized.
 Interestingly, the initiation bands for homogenous systems have a thickness that corresponds to the characteristic length given by the ratio between toughness and strength.
 The origin of this characteristic length, also known as process zone, is a long-standing issue in mechanics.
 In this work we show that this length can be identified by the study of an intact body only (whereas toughness characterizes the failure of cracked bodies).
 And its interpretation is the size over which collective movement of atoms are required to start the failure at the transition state.
+Interestingly, the degeneracy of the smallest eigenvalue scales as a power of the number of atoms for pristine materials, but as the number of cracks (all identical) for flawed materials.
+This degeneracy quantifies the number of transition paths to failure, and thus explains the difference of scaling with size between strength and toughness at finite temperature.